DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="remarks"></a>Comentários

-##  <a name="edititem"></a>  CMFCPropertyGridCtrl::EditItem
+##  <a name="edititem"></a>CMFCPropertyGridCtrl::EditItem

-Chamado pelo framework quando o usuário começa a modificar uma propriedade.
+Chamado pelo Framework quando o usuário começa a modificar uma propriedade.

 ```
 virtual BOOL EditItem(